flutter/flutter/packages/flutter_sprites/README.md

 ## Animating using actions
 Flutter Sprites provides easy to use functions for animating nodes through actions.
 You can combine simple action blocks to create more complex animations.

+To execute an action animation you first build the action itself, then pass it to the run method of a nodes action manager (see the Tweens section below for an example).

 ### Tweens
 Tweens are the simplest building block for creating an animation.
 It will interpolate a value or property over a specified time period.
 You provide the ActionTween class with a setter function, its start and end value, and the duration for the tween.